- Personal Finance»

-2. As Dave Ramsey lays out in his Baby Step #1, the amount of a tax refund is usually the perfect amount to rebuild or create your emergency fund.
+2. As Dave Ramsey lays out in his Baby Step #1, $1,000 is usually the perfect amount to rebuild or create your emergency fund.
 An emergency fund should consist of $1000 initially that can be used for any unexpected expenses.
+It should then be built up to 3 - 6 months of expenses usually ($7,000 - $10,000) as soon as your consumer debts are paid off.
 A specific fund for emergencies allows you to stay out of debt when life throws a curve ball in your direction.

 4. Invest in your children or grand children's future by purchasing stock of a company through a DRIP.
 A DRIP is a dividend reinvestment plan.
 A DRIP is a great way to get your kids excited about investing, and it provides a cheap way to purchase stock and watch your investment grow through dividends.

-5. Pay off your home mortgage.
+5. Pay additional principal towards your home mortgage.
 This goes back to my first point on the importance of being debt-free, and a fully owned home gives you a larger paycheck to use however you want.
-The quicker the home mortgage is paid off, the less interest your paying to the banks.
+The quicker the home mortgage is paid off, the less interest you are paying to the bank.

-7. Pay off any remaining interest such as that on a car or student loans.
+7. Pay off any remaining balance such as that on a car or student loans.

-8. Use the refund to make monthly budget adjustments where needed.
-For instance, if one expense category of your monthly budget consistently goes over, then allocate the amount of your tax refund to the whole year and increase that category by that amount per month.
+8. Use the $1,000 to make monthly budget adjustments where needed.
+For instance, if one expense category of your monthly budget consistently goes over, then allocate this amount to the whole year and increase that category by that amount per month.

-Will you implement any of these ways to spend your 2013 tax refund in 2014?
+Will you implement any of these ways to use $1,000?